 Profile | email@example.com

 Sarah Ross-Viles is an affiliate instructor in the Department of Health Services.
-She is also the chronic disease program manager at Public Health – Seattle & King County, where from 2010 to 2013 she managed Communities Putting Prevention to Work, an effort aimed at reducing tobacco use and exposure to secondhand smoke.
+An alumna of the COPHP program, she manages the UW Tobacco Studies Program.
+She previously worked at Public Health – Seattle & King County, where she managed multiple county-wide programs aimed at developing and implementing policy and systems approaches to address tobacco use, exposure and related disparities.
 Ross-Viles has also served as a Dorot Fellow in environmental health and justice at the Conservation Law Foundation in Boston.
-She earned her MPH at the University of Washington.

 Profile | firstname.lastname@example.org

 Jack Thompson is a principal lecturer emeritus in the Department of Health Services and has been a faculty member of the department since 1994.
 He served as director of the UW Northwest Center for Public Health Practice from 2000 to 2008.
 Prior to that appointment, Thompson worked for 10 years at Public Health – Seattle & King County.
 As director of the Seattle Health Services Division, he helped establish teen health clinics in public high schools in collaboration with Seattle Public Health Schools and a range of community providers, including hospitals and health centers.
 Thompson has also served as executive director of Puget Sound Neighborhood Health Centers of Seattle, a consortium of community health centers now known as Neighborcare Health.
 He has a MSW from the University of Washington.